-Public health emergencies, such as pandemics including the COVID-19 pandemic, and measures intended to prevent the spread of a public health emergency, could adversely affect our results of operations.
+Public health emergencies, and measures intended to prevent the spread of a public health emergency, could adversely affect our results of operations.

-We face risks related to public health emergencies, such as epidemics and pandemics, including the COVID-19 pandemic, which impacted our business in 2020, and could materially and adversely impact our results of operations in the future.
+We face risks related to public health emergencies, such as epidemics and pandemics that could materially and adversely impact our results of operations in the future.
 The impact of a public health emergency, and measures to prevent the spread of a virus or the underlying causes of a health crisis, could lower demand for storage facilities due to, among other things, stay-at home orders and other restrictions which may lead to lower rental rates, reduced late fee collection and impaired ability to hold auctions resulting in higher accounts receivable and bad debt.
 In addition, a public health emergency could cause general economic and market disruptions which could impair our ability to expand our business, raise capital and adversely affect the value of our securities.
-Although the self-storage industry has historically been resilient to ordinary market downturns, the impact of the COVID-19 pandemic and other pandemics, epidemics or public health emergencies on the U.S. and world economies generally, and on our future results in particular, could be significant and will largely depend on future developments, which are highly uncertain and cannot be predicted.
+Although the self-storage industry has historically been resilient to ordinary market downturns, the impact of pandemics, epidemics or public health emergencies on the U.S. and world economies generally, and on our future results in particular, could be significant and will largely depend on future developments, which are highly uncertain and cannot be predicted.